Recommended portfolio from DNB Carnegie

 Our analysts closely follow 600 companies and provide daily buy, sell or hold recommendations within DNB's share trading.

-The portfolio was down 1.1 per cent from Monday morning last week to the same time this week.
-In the same period, OSEBX was down 4.5 per cent.
+The portfolio is down 3.5 per cent from Monday morning last week to the same time this week.
+In the same period, OSEBX was down 2.7 per cent.
+This week we are removing Kid from the portfolio.

 Shares out: